 I feel like I need a little redemption from November 2016.
 It was a pretty tough year battling constant infections in my kidney that landed me in the hospital just six weeks before my race.
 I stubbornly refused to just throw in the towel and not make the trip.
 I finished because I wasn’t going to let anyone see me quit, but man it was a bad race.
-It started off good, I blacked out at mile 12, convinced people to NOT make me finish (I have a really good talent at that apparently) and then proceeded to WALK 14 miles to finish the race in 6:35.
+It started off good, I blacked out at mile 12, convinced people to NOT make me end the race right there with a DNF (I have a really good talent at that apparently) and then proceeded to WALK 14 miles to finish the race in 6:35.
 Yeah, that took forever.
 I cried a lot.

 I wasn’t certain I would run another marathon in 2017.
 I mean, I did kind of promise my kidney doctor I would take a break.
 But then I got on this new medication and it’s been really dangerous because it makes me feel like I am normal again.
 In a moment of weakness, I pulled the trigger for a small marathon in Little Rock, Arkansas.
 The course is pretty and all run along the river there.
 And yeah, over three bridges of that river.
 LOL

 I will keep my training log on this page to keep it together.

 Week 1: The week included an OCR run, a short base run, a 26 mile bike ride, a masters swim, and an 8.5 mile long run in this ungodly Dallas heat and humidity.
 So far everything feels good.

 Week 2: I decided to double-up and do a Sunday 5 miler on tired legs to kick off my training.
 I got in a recovery swim, two masters swims, Tuesday and Thursday easy runs and my 10 mile long run.
 I’m definitely tired and need to get my legs back under me.
 But I’m ready to go!